Moadd-A/quizzical/README.md

 # 🎉 Quizzical — React + Vite Quiz App

 A simple general knowledge quiz built with **React** and **Vite**.
-It fetches trivia questions from [Open Trivia DB](https://opentdb.com/), shuffles the answers, and checks your score!
+It fetches trivia questions from [Open Trivia DB](https://opentdb.com/), shuffles the answers, and checks your score.

 ---